MaMwWun/MAThesis/README.md

 # Thesis: A flicker in the dark.
 Exploring MEV in the Ethereum Ecosystem </h1>

-My data is available for download [here](https://drive.google.com/drive/folders/1_J6eKtyw1vxG_27ZU0DUhYFJgEEGbTKF?usp=sharing)
+My data is available for download [here](https://drive.google.com/drive/folders/1_J6eKtyw1vxG_27ZU0DUhYFJgEEGbTKF?usp=sharing).
+If you have any questions, code missing, no access pls do not hesitate to shoot me a quick email s.wunderlich[at]hotmail[dot]com.

 **Code**